 Although we have identified development sites this does not imply that planning permission would necessarily be granted for development (where a sites does not already have permission).
 All planning applications will continue to be treated on their own merits.
 Furthermore our assessment was a snapshot as of 1 April 2014; inevitably there have been changes to some of the sites since then relating to the scale and form of development identified on them, when they will come forward etc.

-During winter 2015/16 we also asked local residents, businesses and land owners and developers to identify sites they think could be suitable for housing or employment development.
+During winter 2015/16 and spring 2016, we also asked local residents, businesses and land owners and developers to identify sites they think could be suitable for housing or employment development.
 This will help to determine whether there are areas of land available for development that individual districts or Greater Manchester are not currently aware of.

 As well as the development sites that we have already identified we would like you to suggest any new additional sites for new housing, offices and industry / warehousing.
 If a site is already on the map then please do not submit it to us again.
 Sites of any size and in any location can be submitted.